simulogics/airlinesim-docs/content/docs/user-interface/overview.md

 ### Stock

 If an enterprise makes an IPO, the Stock widget displays information such as the stock quote and an overview of the shareholders.
-Clicking on "IPO information" will lead you to a page showing the stock data in detail (which can also be accessed via "Corporate Finance" in the Management tab).
+Clicking on *IPO information* will lead you to a page showing the stock data in detail (which can also be accessed via *Corporate Finance* in the Management tab).

 ### Financial Rating